CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Related Work

-Blockchains primarily operate in financial contexts, and thus, their validators -- responsible for their maintenance and security -- are typically financially motivated.
+Blockchains usually operate in financial contexts, and thus, their validators which are responsible for their maintenance and security, are typically financially motivated.
 Consequently, designing incentive-compatible consensus protocols is crucial, particularly given the permissionless nature of blockchains.
-While deployed blockchains such as Bitcoin and Ethereum incorporate incentive mechanisms, they do not achieve incentive-compatibility~\cite{eyal2015miner,eyal2018majority, sapirshtein2017optimal, tsabary2018gap, wood2014ethereum}.
+While production blockchains such as Bitcoin and Ethereum incorporate incentive mechanisms, they are not incentive-compatible~\cite{eyal2015miner,eyal2018majority, sapirshtein2017optimal, tsabary2018gap, wood2014ethereum}.

-In the PoW setting, the state-of-the-art incentive-compatible blockchain protocol is FruitChains~\cite{pass2017fruitchains}, which remains secure as long as rational miners do not form a coalition that exceeds \( 1/2 \) of the total mining power.
+In the PoW setting, the state-of-the-art incentive-compatible blockchain protocol is FruitChains~\cite{pass2017fruitchains}, which remains secure as long as rational miners do not form a coalition that exceeds $1/2$ of the total mining power.
 Several subsequent works have proposed diverse incentives mechanisms for PoW blockchains to optimize specific metrics, e.g., latency~\cite{zhang2019lay}.

 While PoW blockchains continue to evolve, environmental concerns and scalability limitations have driven the blockchain community towards Proof of Stake (PoS) blockchains.
-Recent research has particularly focused on accountable PoS systems~\cite{polygraph,abc,mixedrational4}, where misbehaving participants can be identified and penalized.
-The most prominent work, Trap~\cite{trap}, introduces a baiting game to hold misbehaving nodes accountable, solving one-shot consensus in the partial synchronous model for \( n > \max \left( \frac{3}{2}k + 3f, 2(k + f) \right) \).
-In contrast, our work focuses on multi-shot consensus to realize an SMR protocol.
-Our solution achieves better resiliency while tolerating up to \( f + k < \frac{2}{3} \), compared to Trap's limit of \( f + k < \frac{1}{2} \).
-While our protocol relies on synchrony, we prove that achieving SMR in a partially synchronous network is impossible under our model.
+Recent research has particularly focused on accountable PoS systems~\cite{polygraph,abc,mixedrational4,lewispye2025accountableliveness,aftbyzratpaper}, where misbehaving participants can be identified and penalized. }

-The most closely related works to ours are \cite{roughgarden} and ZLB~\cite{zlb}.
-ZLB provides probabilistic economic safety in the presence of up to $\frac{5}{9}$ adversarial nodes, where less than $\frac{2}{3}$ can be Byzantine while the rest follow the \textit{a-b-c} model~\cite{a-b-c}.
-Although ZLB supports the partially synchronous model, it does so probabilistically by leveraging a random beacon to construct random committees.
-In contrast, our approach provides stronger, deterministic guarantees for transaction finality, ensuring that any transaction accepted by clients is never reverted.
+\textbf{Rational-Byzantine model in quorum-based protocol.} BAR~\cite{bar} studies SMR with altruistic (honest), rational, and Byzantine parties.
+However, BAR is designed for general-purpose state machine replication and does not address the economic incentive structures or adversarial dynamics specific to payment systems.
+Moreover, BAR assumes that rational participants act independently and do not collude.
+Plenty of works considering rational and Byzantine parties also do not address collusions~\cite{amoussou2019rationals,mcmenamin2021achieving,lev2019fairledger}.